Libardo1/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > _cd_ - change directory gets you one down in folder paths.
+> > 1._cd_ - change directory gets you one down in folder paths.
 Cannot be used to go back in folder path. cd .. gets you up one folder in path
-_rmdir_ - deletes a folder directly below the one you're in [rmdir <folder name>]. cannot be used to delete folders that have any contents
+2._rmdir_ - deletes a folder directly below the one you're in [rmdir <folder name>]. cannot be used to delete folders that have any contents
-_ls_ - used below cd to list all folders and files in a folder - good for rmdir or further cd mkdir - makes a new folder in folder you are in
+3._ls_ - used below cd to list all folders and files in a folder - good for rmdir or further cd 4._mkdir_ - makes a new folder in folder you are in 5._pwd_ - shows you where you are in a path 6._pushd/popd_ - pushd is like temp cd into a path, then type popd to move back to original folder. can push into further folders and pop back several times to get to original directory
-_pwd_ - shows you where you are in a path
+7._touch_ - creates empty file in directory
-_pushd/popd_ - pushd is like temp cd into a path, then type popd to move back to original folder. can push into further folders and pop back several times to get to original directory
+8. _man_ - shows what a command is all about
-_touch_ - creates empty file in directory
+9. _help_ - shows help info for how to use a command

 ---